Feeling Lost in the Liquidation Channel? Read This First

 It should feel like a plan.

-The liquidation channel refers to the supply chain through which excess, overstocked, or returned inventory moves from retailers to resellers.
-It includes liquidators, brokers, marketplaces, and platforms like Commerce Central.
+The liquidation channel is the supply chain from the retailer through liquidators and brokers to the reseller, where excess, overstock, or returned inventory moves.
+There are liquidators, brokers, marketplaces, and platforms, including Commerce Central.

-Start by identifying the type of store you run, get a resale certificate, and test a small pallet from a trusted platform like Commerce Central.
+Start with identifying what type of store you have - get the resale certificate - then test a small pallet from a trusted platform like Commerce Central.

-No. It includes returns, shelf pulls, closeouts, and new overstock, depending on the source.
+No. It can be customer returns, shelf pulls, closeouts, and new overstock, depending on the source.

 Trusted platforms like Commerce Central, B-Stock, and DirectLiquidation are common starting points.
 Look for clean manifests and transparent sellers.